aras-p/aras-p.hugo/content/blog/2016-07-18-maldives-vacation-report.md

 Another factor was that after driving-heavy vacations in some previous years (e.g. USA or Iceland), the kids wanted to just do nothing for a bit.
 Sit in the water & snorkel, basically.

-So off we went.
-Here's notes in random order:
+So off we went, all four of us.
+Notes in random order:

 #### Picking where to go

 This one's tough.
 We don't like resorts and hotels, so at first thought about going airbnb-style.
-Turns out, there isn't much of that going on in Maldives; and some of the things that have airbnb things up are actually just ye olde hotels or guesthouses anyway.
+Turns out, there isn't much of that going on in Maldives; and some of the places that have airbnb listings up are actually just ye olde hotels or guesthouses anyway.

 Lazy vacation being lazy, then it was "pick an island & resort" time.
 This primarily depends on your budget;